“14 Plums” is a great introduction to PG Wodehouse and a great book to start with.

 My Folio Society edition of “The Plums of P.G.
 Wodehouse”

-Plums includes not only a series of splendid short stories ranging across the Wodehouse canon, such as “Uncle Fred Flits By” (excruciatingly funny); Mulliner’s Buck-U-Uppo and Ukridge and the Home from Home; but also a series of pre-selected quotations, described aptly as “Plums”, sprinkled throughout the book.
+Plums includes not only a series of splendid short stories ranging across the Wodehouse canon, such as “Uncle Fred Flits By” (one of the funniest PG Wodehouse stories I have read); Mulliner’s Buck-U-Uppo and Ukridge and the Home from Home; but also a series of pre-selected quotations, described aptly as “Plums”, sprinkled throughout the book.

 I recommend The Plums of P G Wodehouse.
 Here, to whet the appetite, are a few quotations: